 Please contact Ray Martinez at email@example.com for more information.

 To qualify to become an approved Appraisal Institute instructor, a Designated Member must successfully complete an Instructor Leadership and Development Conference (ILDC) or other qualifying instructor program.

-If a need exists, the Appraisal Institute will publish the dates and location of the program as well as the courses and seminars needing additional instructors, prerequisites/requirements for teaching each course/seminar, and the appropriate application procedure.
+If a need exists, the Appraisal Institute will publish the dates and location of the program, along with the prerequisites/requirements and the appropriate application procedure.